Highlights (magazine)

 Highlights for Children, often referred to simply as Highlights, is an American children's magazine.
 It was started in June 1946 by educators Garry Cleveland Myers and Caroline Clark Myers in Honesdale, Pennsylvania.
-They worked for the children's magazine Children's Activities for twelve years before leaving to start Highlights.
-The Highlights tagline is "Fun with a Purpose".
+They worked at a children's magazine, Children's Activities for 12 years before leaving to begin Highlights.
+Highlights tagline is "Fun with a Purpose".

-While editorial offices remain in Honesdale, business operations are based in Columbus, Ohio.
-The company also owns several subsidiaries, including book publisher Zaner-Bloser.
-Highlights surpassed one billion magazine copies in 2006.

-Highlights, High Five, High Five Bilingüe, Highlights CoComelon, Hello, brainPLAY magazines do not carry any third-party advertising or commercial messages.
+Editorial offices are in Honesdale and business operations are based in Columbus, Ohio.
+The company owns several subsidiaries including book publisher Zaner-Bloser.
+Highlights surpassed a billion magazine copies in 2006.
+Highlights, High Five, High Five Bilingüe, Highlights CoComelon, Hello, and brainPLAY magazines do not carry third-party advertising or commercial messages.

 Company history

-Garry Myers earned a PhD in psychology from Columbia University before World War I, providing a basis for the teaching he would do the rest of his life.
-He and Caroline Myers taught illiterate soldiers for the US Army, with Caroline becoming the first female teacher employed by the Army.
-This experience led to their pioneering of elementary education.
+Garry Myers earned a PhD degree in psychology from Columbia University in Manhattan, New York before World War I, providing a basis for teaching he would do the rest of his life.
+He and Caroline Myers taught illiterate soldiers for the U.S. Army.
+Caroline was the first female teacher employed by the Army.
+The experience led to them being pioneers in elementary education.
 They taught educators and parents for a time at Case Western Reserve University in Cleveland, Ohio.
-In 1928, Garry Myers started writing a nationally syndicated column entitled Parent Problems, which continued for 50 years.
+In 1928, Garry started writing a nationally syndicated column entitled Parent Problems, which continued for 50 years.
 The couple also co-authored several books.

 From the late 1920s to the mid-1930s, the Myers helped to develop a number of parenting publications, becoming nationally well known in education.
-They served as editors for the Children's Activities magazine.
-From 1941 to 1946, the two toured the United States, lecturing, writing articles, and publishing books.
-After ending their relationship with Children's Activities, they decided to start their own magazine.
-Later, they would buy Children's Activities and incorporate it in Highlights.
+They served as editors for Children's Activities.
+From 1941 to 1946, the two toured the U.S., lecturing, writing articles, and publishing books.
+After ending their relationship with Children's Activities, they started their own magazine.
+Later, they bought Children's Activities and incorporated it in Highlights.

-Highlights for Children began publication in June 1946, with Myers serving as editor-in-chief.
-An editorial offices was set up in Honesdale, Pennsylvania and a business office was established near their printer in Columbus, Ohio.
+Highlights for Children began publication in June 1946, with Garry Myers serving as editor-in-chief.
+An editorial office was set up in Honesdale, Pennsylvania and a business office was established near their printer in Columbus, Ohio.
 After seeing the amount of advertisements in Children's Activities, the Myers decided that their magazine would not have paid ads.
 The first issue had 20,000 copies printed, but sales were lower than expected.
 Within six months, the magazine was losing money and the founders asked their son Garry Myers, Jr. to work with them to wind it down.
-Recognizing its potential, he decided it was worth saving and came up with the idea of placing copies with doctor’s and dentist’s offices throughout North America.
-This turned the magazine's fortunes around.
+Recognizing its potential, he concluded that it was worth saving and came up with the idea of placing copies with doctors' and dentists' offices throughout North America.
+That turned the magazine's fortunes around.